How to Choose the Right Personal Blender for You

 Our editorial team used five key factors to help determine which blender works best for athletes, or even just anyone looking to have a high-powered blender that gets the job done in the kitchen.
 Our lineup of blenders was evaluated on the basis of value, durability, horsepower, variety of function, and design.
 Here’s how we applied those terms:

 - Value: We determined the value of the blender by weighing its price against its variety of features.
-This means that the cheapest blender won’t outrank the most expensive blender just because it technically costs the least.
+This means that the cheapest blender won’t outrank the most expensive blender just because it technically costs the least so for those on a budget, that is something to consider.
 Each blender’s price is carefully weighed against the number of features it has and how well people who own the blender say it works.

 - Durability: A common complaint about blenders, especially cheap models, is that they break easily.
 Blenders were also ranked on their durability because you don’t just want a product that works, you want a product that lasts.

 - Horsepower: Probably the most obvious factor in your blender decision is the horsepower, which is the literal power the blender engine has to do things like crush, cream, mix, and purée.
-Obviously, having a higher horsepower is more desirable in a blender.
+Obviously, having a higher horsepower is more desirable in a blender for convenience and time.